proplot-dev/proplot/docs/why.rst

 :ref:`geographic and polar <ug_proj>` plots and `~matplotlib.axes.Axes.imshow` plots,
 the *imposed* aspect ratio will be used instead.

-The width or height of the *figure* can also be constrained separately with the `width` and `height` parameters.
+The width or height of the *figure* can also be constrained independently with the `width` and `height` parameters.
 If only one is specified, the other will be adjusted to preserve subplot aspect ratios.
-The `journal` parameter lets you create figures with suitable widths or heights for submission to :ref:`various publications <journal_table>`.
+You can select a `width` and/or `height` suitable for submission to :ref:`various publications <journal_table>` using the `journal` parameter.

 ProPlot also uses its own "tight layout" algorithm to automatically determine the `left`, `right`, `bottom`, `top`, `wspace`, and `hspace` `~matplotlib.gridspec.GridSpec` parameters.
 This algorithm has the following advantages:

-* Spacing between rows and columns is *variable* thanks to the new `~proplot.gridspec.GridSpec` class.
-This is critical for putting :ref:`colorbars and legends <ug_cbars_legends>` outside of subplots without "stealing space" from the parent subplot.
+* Spacing between rows and columns is now *variable* thanks to the `~proplot.gridspec.GridSpec` subclass.
+This is critical for putting :ref:`colorbars and legends <ug_cbars_legends>` or :ref:`axes panels <ug_insets_panels>` outside of subplots without "stealing space" from the parent subplot.
-* The "tight layout" is calculated quickly and simply because figures are restricted to have only *one* `~proplot.gridspec.GridSpec` per figure.
+* The "tight layout" algorithm is fairly simple because figures are restricted to have just *one* `~proplot.gridspec.GridSpec`.
 This is done by requiring users to draw all of their subplots at once with `~proplot.ui.subplots` (although in a :pr:`future version <50>`, there will be a ``proplot.figure`` function that allows users to add subplots one-by-one while retaining the single-gridspec restriction).